sveltecult/franken-ui-site/src/content/docs/placeholder.md

 # Placeholder

-<p class="mt-2 text-xl text-muted-foreground">Create a placeholder space that can be used for uploading files via drag and drop.</p>
+<p class="mt-2 uk-text-lead">Create a placeholder space that can be used for uploading files via drag and drop.</p>

 ## Usage